omniaintranet/OmniaDocsG2/setup/setup-viva-engage/index.rst

 Setup Viva Engage in Omnia
 ============================

 **This page is being updated.
 Will be finished soon.
-The step-by-step instruction is not finished, but should still work as a general guideline.**
+The step-by-step instruction is not finished, but should still work as a general guideline.
+Images will be added.**

 Follow these steps to setup Viva Engage (former Yammer) in Omnia Online.